Ipotrick/Daxa/wiki/Lifetimes.md

 # Deferred destruction - Zombies??

-When an objects reference count drops to 0 or gets manually destroyed, it is not actually destroyed yet it is zombiefied.
+When an objects reference count drops to 0 or gets manually destroyed, it is not actually destroyed yet it is zombified.

 A zombie object is no longer usable on the user side.
 But zombies are still valid in daxas internals as well as on the gpu.

-Daxa defers the destruction of zombies until the gpu catches up with the cpu at the time of zombiefication.
+Daxa defers the destruction of zombies until the gpu catches up with the cpu at the time of zombification.

 The real object destructions exclusively happen in `Device::collect_garbage`.
 This function will check all zombies zombification time point, compare it with the gpu timeline and if the gpu cought up, it will destroy the zombie.